Most of us can agree that sugar is highly delicious & is likely in SO many of our favourite foods!

 Not only this, but it’s been found that sugar can impact ones ability to deal with stress (4).
 Although potentially providing short term stress relief, the long term impacts of high sugar consumption are certainly known to be a trigger for anxiety.

-SUGAR CAN IMPACT YOUR COGNITIVE FUNCTION:
+SUGAR CAN TRIGGER ANXIETY BY IMPACTING YOUR COGNITIVE FUNCTION:

 High sugar diets can have an impact on the way your brain functions.
 In fact, a 2015 study has found that sugar can impair cognitive functions such as decision making and memory (6).